algarecu/trollslayer/README.md

 * cd getch-1.0
 * python setup.py install

-## ASCII header requires certain libraries so it prints a nice tile in the welcome screen.
+### ASCII header requires certain libraries so it prints a nice tile in the welcome screen.
 * pip install colorama
 * pip install termcolor
 * pip install git+https://github.com/pwaller/pyfiglet

-### TrollSlayer guidelines to mark a tweet as trolling
+## Starting Trollslayer
++ $ python groundtruth_reader.py (It will display a message: "Loading tweets from db... please wait")
++ Next, you will prompted to enter your reviewer id.
+If you have one, great; else create it.
++ Once a tweet is loaded, read the guidelines below before giving ans answer on whether you consider it abusive or not.

+## Using Trollslayer
+### Interface
++ There are four options to mark a tweet, right(acceptable), left(abusive), up(undo), down(skip).
++ Skipping the tweet will flag it as 'unknown', which can be considered as neutral (neither positive nor negative, a blank vote).

-#### Deny, Disrupt, Degrade, Deceive: JTRIGs use them in online HUMINT Operations.
+#### Guidelines to annotate abuse: Deny, Disrupt, Degrade, Deceive (from JTRIG HUMINT Operations)
 + Deny: encouraging self-harm to others users, promoting violence (direct or indirect), terrorism or similar activities.
 + Disrupt: distracting provocations, denial-of-service, flooding with messages, promote abuse.
 + Degrade: disclosing personal and private data of others without their approval as to harm their public image/reputation.